Pseudoduality and Complex Geometry in Sigma Models: Discussion

 We have seen that extension of $N = (1, 1)$ sigma models to $N = (2, 2)$ case with the constraints given by (\ref{equation1}) results in the target space a K\"{a}hler manifold, which is the complexified target space.
 All the structures on target space can be split into holomorphic and anti-holomorphic parts using projection operator (\ref{equation7}) once complexification comes true.
 It has been pointed out that pseudoduality stands out in a well represented holomorhic (\ref{equation14}) and (\ref{equation15}) or anti-holomorphic (\ref{equation18}) and (\ref{equation19}) forms.
 They all give the constraints that torsions related to each part has to vanish.
 Also on the pseudodual space riemannian connection disappears, which proves that all the points on the target space are mapped into a single point where riemann normal coordinates hold.

-It is shown that holomorphic isometries on both $\mathcal{M}$ and $\tilde{\mathcal{M}}$ are preserved, and pseudoduality equations are further restricted to have a constant mapping from one space to another one.
-It is obvious that if transformation contains superfields then isometries has to contain both holomorphic and anti-holomorphic superfields.
+It is shown that holomorphic isometries on both $\mathcal{M}$ and $\tilde{\mathcal{M}}$ are preserved, and pseudoduality equations are further restricted to have a constant mapping from one space to another one, which gives rise to T-duality.
+It is obvious that if transformation contains superfields then isometries has to contain both holomorphic and anti-holomorphic superfields, which is the origin of obtaining T-duality transformations from the reduction of pseudoduality.
+Therefore, it turns out that pseudoduality transformations incorporate other symmetries and can be reduced once relevant conditions are imposed.